 Recognizing Achievement

-Thanks to the work of our dedicated volunteers, CCNE has accredited more than 1,800 baccalaureate, graduate, and nurse residency programs for continuous quality improvement since it began operations in 1998.
-This snapshot highlights the collective work and accomplishments of CCNE evaluators in 2018.
+Thanks to the work of our dedicated volunteers, CCNE accredits more than 2,200 nursing programs at 974 institutions.
+This snapshot highlights the collective work and accomplishments of CCNE evaluators in 2023.

 Highlights